shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-engine.md

 ### Host software does not contain Python but you can write plugins
-This class includes [Photoshop](https://github.com/shotgunsoftware/tk-photoshopcc).
+This class includes [Photoshop](https://github.com/shotgunsoftware/tk-photoshopcc) and [After Effects](https://github.com/shotgunsoftware/tk-aftereffects).
 There is no Python scripting, but C++ plugins can be created.
 In this case, the strategy is often to create a plugin that contains an IPC layer and launches Qt and Python in a separate process at startup.
  Once the secondary process is running, commands are sent back and forth using the IPC layer.
  This type of host software usually means significant work to get a working engine solution.